Frequently Asked Questions (FAQ)

 • it is listed as GREEN in the Lincolnshire formulary

 • it is listed as AMBER 1 in the Lincolnshire formulary, a shared care agreement has been signed by the GP and appropriate specialist, and this is saved in the patient’s records.
+For treatments being initiated by specialists outside of Lincolnshire, shared care agreements produced by that area should be provided by the specialist initiating treatment.

 • it is AMBER 2 in the Lincolnshire formulary and has been initiated by the appropriate specialist.